Everything you need to know about Trump’s tariffs but were afraid to ask

 By David Goldman, CNN

-(CNN) — President Donald Trump is set to impose his tariffs over the weekend, gambling that taxing American companies for imported goods will ultimately punish the countries that make stuff Americans want – and bring those nations to the negotiating table.
+(CNN) — President Donald Trump says he will impose his tariffs over the weekend, gambling that taxing American companies for imported goods will ultimately punish the countries that make stuff Americans want – and bring those nations to the negotiating table.
 But it’s a risky bet that could easily backfire on American consumers and the economy.

 In the United States, tariffs typically serve a limited but important purpose: They are intended to grow America’s economy by incentivizing the purchase of made-in-the-USA goods.
 They accomplish that by effectively penalizing American companies that buy foreign goods with high taxes.